 In a patient-led interview, staying focused can be a challenge.
 Time will force you to do this.
 Ask yourself, "Why did this patient come?"
 There may be hidden anxiety such as a concern about cancer that needs to be explored and addressed.
-Patients sometimes open the consultation with, "I hope I'm not wasting your time," which may mean, "I hope I am wasting your time and this is not serious but I am worried".
+Patients sometimes open the consultation with, "I hope I'm not wasting your time."
+This may mean, "I hope I am wasting your time and this is not serious but I am worried."
 If the patient enters anxious and leaves reassured, the doctor's time was not wasted.

-Sometimes, but less often nowadays, a patient may present with what he regards as an acceptable opening gambit such as a cold, although the doctor may think otherwise, but really he wants to discuss his erectile dysfunction or fear of cancer.
+Sometimes, but less often nowadays, a patient may present with what they regard as an acceptable opening gambit such as a cold, although the doctor may think otherwise; whereas, really the patient wants to discuss erectile dysfunction or fear of cancer.
 This is usually introduced with, "While I'm here doctor."

 The consultation is an opportunity to explore the patient's needs and expectations and to educate - all this inside 8½ minutes (1 minute for patient changeover, 30 seconds for hand-washing).
 Deciding what can safely be omitted for each patient as the consultation is truncated from an hour to 10 minutes and what must be included is a matter at great art and skill.
-Such matters as the patient's real agenda and health promotion within the consultation are discussed in the article on consultation analysis.
+Such matters as the patient's real agenda and health promotion within the consultation are discussed in the separate Consultation Analysis article.